Best Pizza Dough, this basic Homemade Pizza Dough Recipe is the only pizza recipe you will ever need. Make it by hand or in your stand up mixer.

 In Italy it is so easy to get a good pizza dough.
 Sometimes I would stop at my local bakery (forno) and pick up a pound or two of dough.

 But when I tasted a pizza made with this specific dough, I thought no matter how good the bakery dough was, it was now a thing of the past for me.

 That pizza made me determined to make my own pizza dough from then on.

-With so many ways to make pizza, with a tomato sauce, without or even just veggies, this is the Best Pizza dough to use.
+With so many ways to make pizza, with a tomato sauce, with Fresh Tomatoes or even just veggies, this is the Best Pizza dough to use.

 As it happened awhile ago we were invited to lunch at my friend’s Aunt and she made this fabulous pizza.
 It was served as an appetizer and not the main dish.